eurostat/gridviz/README.md

 ## Introduction

-Gridviz is a JavaScript library which allows you to visualise large gridded datasets (or any csv file with x/y data) in the browser.
-Unlike traditional raster-based GIS approaches, this tool utilizes WebGL through [three.js](https://github.com/mrdoob/three.js/) in order to render eveything client-side.
+Gridviz is a JavaScript library to visualise gridded datasets (or any tabular dataset with x/y position) in the browser in a large variety of advanced cartographic styles.
+Unlike traditional raster-based web mapping tools, this tool renders eveything client-side on the fly.

-From a CSV file with x and y columns, gridviz will build a viewer capable of visualising millions of grid cells on the fly.
-You can also add GeoJSON files to the viewer using the addGeoJson() method.

-For data-driven colouring and sizing, you can use [d3-scale](https://github.com/d3/d3-scale) and [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic), or simply set your own colours and thresholds.

 ## Examples